Dosflange/Paver-CLI/README.md

 Hen.c does not directly implement an assembler.
 It instead loads the native binary version (!) of the assembler and runs it by emulating a Paver core in order to assemble a new version of itself (the egg).

-The native binary was produced by an early cross-assembler I wrote in C, which is called Cyf.
+The native binary was produced by an early cross-assembler I wrote in C, which was called Cyf.
 Once the assembler code was self-hosting, Cyf was decomissioned.